 Do your graduates pass the National Registry examinations?

-The Cowley paramedic graduates have a better than 98% pass rate with
+The Cowley paramedic graduates have a better than 98% pass rate with that examination.

 Is your program difficult?